drosztmer/MoRick/README.md

 # MoRick - Rick and Morty Android Pet Project
-### Single Activity Android app to list characters, show details page, locations page with info and characters
+### Single Activity Android app to list characters, show details page and locations page with info and characters, add/remove favorites
-#### In development: Add / remove favourite characters, save, share
+#### In development: save, share

 #### The app uses:
  - Kotlin